titiksha09/Salary-Prediction-/README.md

 # Salary-Prediction-
+This repository contains a simple implementation of a linear regression model.
+Linear regression is a statistical method used to model the relationship between a dependent variable and one or more independent variables.
+This model is implemented using Python and the scikit-learn library.
 This is a salary prediction model , trained with the help of simple regression where only one factor is used i.e year of expercinece